matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 way to share files in a secure and organized way.
 These file shares are shared by several virtual servers.

 292) Block Storage?
 Answer: Hard disk attached to your computers.
-Typically, one bock storage device can be connected to one virtual server.
+Typically, one block storage device can be connected to one virtual server.
 Exceptions, you can attach read only block devices with multiple virtual servers and certain cloud providers are exploring multi-writers disks as well!
 However, you can connect multiple different block storage devices to one virtual server.
 Used as: Direct-attached storage (DAS): Similar to a hard disk.
 Storage Area Network (SAN) - High Speed network connecting a pool of storage devices: used by Databases - Oracle and Microsoft SQL Server.

-293) Storage Types - Block Storage and FIle Storage?
+293) Storage Types - Block Storage and File Storage?
 Answer: What is the type of storage of your hard disk?
 Block Storage.
 You've created a file share to share a set of files with your colleagues in an enterprise.
 What type of storage are you using?
 File Storage.